 PacWest Bancorp Announces Quarterly Dividends

-/EIN News/ -- LOS ANGELES, May 05, 2023 (GLOBE NEWSWIRE) -- PacWest Bancorp (Nasdaq: PACW) announced today that on May 3, 2023, its Board of Directors declared a quarterly cash dividend of $0.01 per common share.
+LOS ANGELES, May 05, 2023 (GLOBE NEWSWIRE) -- PacWest Bancorp PACW announced today that on May 3, 2023, its Board of Directors declared a quarterly cash dividend of $0.01 per common share.
 The cash dividend is payable on May 31, 2023 to stockholders of record at the close of business on May 15, 2023.

 On May 3, 2023, the Board of Directors also declared a quarterly cash dividend of $0.4845 per depositary share on its 7.75% Fixed Rate Reset Non-Cumulative Perpetual Preferred Stock, Series A. The dividend will be payable June 1, 2023 to stockholders of record as of May 15, 2023.
 The Series A depositary shares are traded on the Nasdaq Stock Exchange under the "PACWP" symbol.